 General.
-Deposits, FHLB-NY borrowings, repurchase agreements, principal and interest payments on loans, mortgage-backed and other securities, and proceeds from sales of loans and securities are our primary sources of funds for lending, investing and other general purposes.
+Deposits, FHLB-NY borrowings, other borrowings, repurchase agreements, principal and interest payments on loans, mortgage-backed and other securities, and proceeds from sales of loans and securities are our primary sources of funds for lending, investing and other general purposes.

-Deposits .
+Deposits.
 We offer a variety of deposit accounts having a range of interest rates and terms.
 Our deposits primarily consist of savings accounts, money market accounts, demand accounts, NOW accounts and certificates of deposit.
-We have a relatively stable retail deposit base drawn from our market area through our 17 full-service offices.
+We have a relatively stable retail deposit base drawn from our market area through our 19 full-service offices.
 We seek to retain existing depositor relationships by offering quality service and competitive interest rates, while keeping deposit growth within reasonable limits.
 It is management's intention to balance its goal to maintain competitive interest rates on deposits while seeking to manage its cost of funds to finance its strategies.

-In addition to our full-service offices we have an internet branch "iGObanking.com ®", which currently offers savings accounts, money market accounts, checking accounts, and certificates of deposit.
+In addition to our full-service offices we have an internet branch "iGObanking.com[®]", which currently offers savings accounts, money market accounts, checking accounts, and certificates of deposit.
 This allows us to compete on a national scale without the geographical constraints of physical locations.
 Since the number of U.S. households with accounts at Web-only banks has grown, our strategy was to join the market place by creating a branch that offers clients the simplicity and flexibility of a virtual online bank, which is a division of a stable, traditional bank that was established in 1929.
-At December 31, 2014 and 2013, total deposits for the internet branch were \$281.6 million and \$293.3 million, respectively.
+At December 31, 2015 and 2014, total deposits for the internet branch were \$323.7 million and \$281.6 million, respectively.

-We have a government banking division, which prior to the Merger operated as the Commercial Bank, a New York State-chartered commercial bank, which provided banking services to public municipalities, including counties, cities, towns, villages, school districts, libraries, fire districts, and the various courts throughout the New York City metropolitan area as an additional source of deposits.
-At December 31, 2014 and 2013, total deposits in our government banking division totaled \$891.9 million and \$867.1 million, respectively.
+We have a government banking division, which prior to the Merger in 2013 operated as the Commercial Bank, a New York State-chartered commercial bank, which provided banking services to public municipalities, including counties, cities, towns, villages, school districts, libraries, fire districts, and the various courts throughout the New York City metropolitan area as an additional source of deposits.
+At December 31, 2015 and 2014, total deposits in our government banking division totaled \$975.9 million and \$891.9 million, respectively.

 Our core deposits, consisting of savings accounts, NOW accounts, money market accounts, and non-interest bearing demand accounts, are typically more stable and lower costing than other sources of funding.
 However, the flow of deposits into a particular type of account is influenced significantly by general economic conditions, changes in prevailing money market and other interest rates, and competition.
-We experienced an increase in our Due to depositors' during 2014 of \$272.9 million.
-During the year ended December 31, 2014, the cost of Due to depositors' decreased 12 basis points to 0.97% from 1.09% for the year ended December 31, 2013.
+We experienced an increase in our Due to depositors' during 2015 of \$382.8 million.
+During the year ended December 31, 2015, the cost of Due to depositors' decreased nine basis points to 0.88% from 0.97% for the year ended December 31, 2014.
 This decrease in the cost of deposits is primarily attributable to the Bank's reducing the rates it pays on its deposit products.
-While we are unable to predict the direction of future interest rate changes, if interest rates rise during 2015, the result could be an increase in our cost of deposits, which could reduce our net interest margin.
-Similarly, if interest rates remain at their current level or decline in 2015, we could see a decline in our cost of deposits, which could increase our net interest margin.
+While we are unable to predict the direction of future interest rate changes, if interest rates rise during 2016, the result could be an increase in our cost of deposits, which could reduce our net interest margin.
+Similarly, if interest rates remain at their current level or decline in 2016, we could see a decline in our cost of deposits, which could increase our net interest margin.

-Included in deposits are certificates of deposit with balances of \$100,000 or more (excluding brokered deposits issued in \$1,000.00 amounts under a master certificate of deposit) totaling \$403.1 million, \$335.4 million and \$393.7 million at December 31, 2014, 2013 and 2012, respectively.
+Included in deposits are certificates of deposit with balances of \$100,000 or more (excluding brokered deposits issued in \$1,000.00 amounts under a master certificate of deposit) totaling \$484.7 million, \$403.1 million and \$335.4 million at December 31, 2015, 2014 and 2013, respectively.